tenstorrent/tt-metal/INSTALLING.md

 We use CMake for our build flows.

 Set up the environment variables and invoke our build scripts.
+Note that for source builds, you must set these environment variables every time.

 ```sh
 export ARCH_NAME=<ARCH_NAME>